kyratrades/kyratrades.github.io/docs/wants.md

 - Wicked - First National Tour (Emerald City) - December 12, 2007 \| SunsetBlvd79 `faulty VTS_01_3.VOB`

 - Wicked - First National Tour (Emerald City) - February 26, 2009 (Matinee) \| SunsetBlvd79 `faulty VTS_01_3.VOB`

+- Vanya and Sonia and Masha and Spike - Broadway - March 27, 2013 `video closes out when attempting to click on either act`

 #### I have a DVD recorder / re-authored copy for these, looking for the original (first generation) files: